 Restricted Stock and Restricted Stock Units.
 The Compensation Committee may award restricted common stock and/or restricted stock units under the Amended and Restated Plan.
 Restricted stock awards consist of shares of common stock that are transferred to a participant subject to restrictions that may result in forfeiture if specified conditions are not satisfied.
 Restricted stock units confer the right to receive shares of our common stock, cash, or a combination of shares of common stock and cash, at a future date upon or following the attainment of certain conditions specified by the Compensation Committee.
 The restrictions and conditions applicable to each award of restricted stock or restricted stock units may include performance-based conditions.
 Dividends or distributions with respect to restricted stock may be paid to the holder of the shares as and when dividends are paid to stockholders or at the time that the restricted stock vests, as determined by the Compensation Committee.
 If any dividends or distributions are paid in stock before the restricted stock vests, they will be subject to the same restrictions.
-Dividend equivalent amounts may be deemed reinvested in additional restricted stock units or paid with respect to restricted stock units either when cash dividends are paid to stockholders or when the units vest.
-Unless the Compensation Committee determines otherwise, holders of restricted stock will have the right to vote the shares.
+Dividend equivalent amounts may be deemed reinvested in additional restricted stock units or paid with respect to restricted stock will have the right to vote the shares.